MicrosoftDocs/win32/desktop-src/SetupApi/closing-the-file-queue-and-inf-file.md

 ---
-Description: After the queue has finished committing its operations, it should be closed using the SetupCloseFileQueue function with the handle that was created by SetupOpenFileQueue. ms.assetid: 4cb21699-e476-4832-9678-2bf36f3bda08
+description: After the queue has finished committing its operations, it should be closed using the SetupCloseFileQueue function with the handle that was created by SetupOpenFileQueue. ms.assetid: 4cb21699-e476-4832-9678-2bf36f3bda08
 title: Closing the File Queue and INF File ms.topic: article